List of Lone Wolf media: The World of Lone Wolf

 The series plays for the most part at the tip of south-eastern Magnamund, in the land then known as the Shadakine Empire, and features Grey Star, a human that was raised by the Shianti, a race of demi-gods.

-According to a 2008 interview with Joe Dever, Grey Star was actually the principal character that Ian Page played in Dever's D&D campaign in the late 1970s.
+According to a 2008 interview with Joe Dever, Grey Star was actually the principal character that Ian Page played in Dever's Dungeons & Dragons campaign in the late 1970s.
 Since Ian Page had created a detailed backstory for Grey Star and fleshed out many aspects of southern Magnamund, Joe Dever convinced him to write a four-book story arc centered on this character, and to include his contributions in the Magnamund setting.

 In February 2015, Joe Dever announced on Facebook that the World of Lone Wolf series will be republished in deluxe edition by Mantikore Verlag in German.
 In November 2016, Megara Entertainment launched a successful Kickstarter campaign to republish the first book of this series in English.
-Similar campaigns will be made for each of the remaining books.
+A subsequent successfully-funded campaign failed to produce any rewards for backers and Megara Entertainment was later dissolved.

 Autumn Snow

 In the years 2010–2011, the French associative editor Scriptarium published original adventures in its webzine Draco Venturus.
 These adventures formed the Autumn Snow series, featuring the eponymous female Kai Lord from the Second Kai Order, and is written by French-Canadian author Martin Charbonneau.
 In September 2014, Megara Entertainment announced that it would publish these adventures in a gamebook format, both in French and English.
 Joe Dever approved the series which features artwork by Gary Chalk.
+However, Megara Entertainment closed before the whole series was published.

+In episode 20 of the podcast Journeys Through Magnamund, it was announced that Holmgard Press would publish the seven planned books of the series.
+On October 24th, 2024, Holmgard Press officially released revised versions of the first two books of the series, along with the third one.

+The Huntress

+In February 2024, Holmgard Press released The Huntress, a trilogy of gamebooks written by long-time fan Jonathan Stark.
+This trilogy is set 50 years before the start of the main series and features a bounty-hunter known as The Huntress trying to recover her memory.
+But the search of her past will also lead her to discover truths that could have an impact on all Magnamund.

+A prologue to the trilogy, called Shadows Over Fire, was published online and can be played for free.

+Chronicles of Magnamund (Holmgard Press)

+In April 2025, Holmgard Press released the "Chronicles of Magnamund", an anthology series of gamebooks featuring various protagonists written by different authors.
+Each book explore a different genre of story-telling, from sci-fi to steampunk along with horror.
+The series reuse the name of "Chronicles of Magnamund" that was used by Mongoose Publishing for the novels set in the same universe but is not linked to that series.